-The following tables present the complete set of error messages T-Server distributes with EventError.
-While some guidelines are given on how to handle T-Server Common Part (TSCP) error messages, refer to the switch documentation for resolution of switch-related errors.
+The following tables present the complete set of error messages that T-Server distributes with EventError.
+Although Table 11 provides some recommendations for how to handle T-Server Common Part (TSCP) error messages, refer to the switch documentation for resolution of switch-related errors.